 - ½ tbsp baking powder

-- ½ cups melted chocolate for dipping
+- ½ cups milk chocolate wafers melted, for dipping

-- ½ cups assorted sprinkles for topping
+- ½ cups sprinkles for topping

 - Preheat oven to 350 degrees and line a baking sheet with parchment paper, set aside.